 2018 – 2019

-The Women’s Center (WCTC) receives 1,800-2,300 phone calls per year in connection with its two phone based crisis services: 24/7 Rape Crisis Line and The Helpline for individuals struggling with depression, divorce, financial crisis and other family crisis.
-The current line was installed in 2006 and has a ten-year life span.
+The Women’s Center (TWC) receives 1,800-2,300 phone calls per year in connection with its two phone based crisis services: 24/7 Rape Crisis Line and The Helpline for individuals struggling with depression, divorce, financial crisis and other family crisis.
+The previous line was installed in 2006 and has a ten-year life span.
 In addition to addressing immediate crisis, both the Helpline and Hotline provide connections to the Center’s other programs and services which serve over 150,000 people each year: Rape Crisis & Victim Services, Employment Solutions, and General Counseling.
-JLFW funds will go toward the purchase of the new system and will help reduce the risk of a severe system breakdown or outage.
+JLFW funds were used to purchase the new system that now helps reduce the risk of a severe system breakdown or outage.

 JLFW volunteers will assist in two ways: The Event and Advisor team will help the employment solutions team develop an employment encouragement event series to promote job search services, provide specialty workshops and hold celebration events and the Play it Safe (PIS) Child Sexual Abuse Prevention Test Scores and Training Preparation team will help evaluate the PIS program by assembling pre- and post-test packets.

 WINGS OF HOPE EQUITHERAPY